UBCO-COSC-310-Winter-2022-T2/the-project-homebase/docs/R&R/RR_Report2.md

 I started implementing the server creation/deletion features, however found that the workflow was awkward without any user authentication, so I branched off to implement that.
 Unfortunately the timing for this milestone is coinciding with many other deadlines from other courses, so I was unable to completely finish the implementation.
 That being said, within current feature branch for authentication, a simple local-strategy using passportjs and express session storing using MongoDB is functional now.

 **Rommel**

+I worked on implementing the messaging functionalities for this milestone.
+Overall it was fine, to get the basic realtime chat functions between users up and running.
+However, the messaging feature is quite complex when combining it with our whole program.
+At the moment, messaging between users works in real time, however things have to be adjusted and implemented to fit the scope of our project.
+This includes: verifying the user before entering a room/server, verifying room/server codes, maintaining previous conversations, adding the ability to send images/hyperlinks, etc. Moving forward keeping a constant velocity will help address these functionalities and benefit the team.

 **Jaidyn**